Model Pruning Enables Efficient Federated Learning on Edge Devices: PruneFL

-In each reconfiguration step, adaptive pruning finds an optimal set of remaining (i.e., not pruned) model parameters for the most efficient training in the near future.
-Then, the parameters are pruned or added back accordingly, and the resulting model is used for training until the next reconfiguration step.
+In each reconfiguration step, adaptive pruning finds an optimal set of remaining (i.e., not pruned) model parameters.
+Then, parameters are pruned or added back accordingly, and the resulting model and mask are used for training until the next reconfiguration step.
+This procedure is illustrated in Algorithm~\ref{alg:adaptive_pruning}, where $a \mid b$ denotes that $a$ divides $b$, i.e., $b$ is an integer multiple of $a$.
+More details are given in Appendix~\ref{appendix:implementation_details}.

 Our goal is to find the subnetwork that learns the ``fastest''.
 We do so by estimating the empirical risk reduction divided by the time required for completing an FL round, for any given subset of parameters chosen to be pruned.
-Note that after parameter averaging in FL, all clients start with the same parameter vector $\mathbf{w}$.
-Hence, we investigate the change of empirical risk after one SGD iteration starting with a common parameter $\mathbf{w}(k)$ in iteration $k$, which is applicable to both initial and further pruning stages.
+Note that at the beginning of each round (after averaging the clients' parameters), all clients start with the same parameter vector $\mathbf{w}$, i.e., $\mathbf{w}_n(k) = \mathbf{w}(k)$ for all $n$ if a new round starts at iteration $k$ (see Section~\ref{sec:preliminary}).
+For approximation purpose, we first consider the change of empirical risk after \textit{one SGD iteration} starting with a \textit{common} parameter $\mathbf{w}(k)$, for both initial and further pruning stages.
+The full FL procedure will be considered later in Theorem~\ref{theorem:convergence}.